 To officially enter the MSEG 4+1 BSE/MMSE program a student must:

 - Have obtained senior standing (85+ hours) by the time of entry

 - Have a GPA of 3.2 or above

-- Be enrolled in one of the following undergraduate programs: In the College of Engineering: Chemical Engineering, Electrical Engineering and Computer Science, Civil Engineering, or Mechanical Engineering.
+- Be enrolled in one of the following undergraduate programs: In the College of Engineering: Biomedical Engineering, Chemical & Biomolecular Engineering, Electrical & Computer Engineering, Civil Engineering, or Mechanical Engineering.
 In the College of Arts and Sciences: Chemistry, Physics, or Biological Sciences.